Andrey-JS-CP-1/CONFLICT/README.md

-# 3 items adout me
+# 4 items adout me

 - I love summer
 - I like Nastya
 - I have a positiv
+- I wont a family